JeroenVinke/skeleton-navigation/skeleton-typescript-webpack-experimental/README.md

 ### Prod
 On a development machine (or CI server) follow the following steps:
-1. Client bundle: `webpack --progress -p --env.production --env.extractCss`
-2. Server bundle: `webpack --config webpack.server.config.js --progress -p --env.production --env.extractCss`
+1. Run `nps webpack.build.production.ssr`.
+This builds a client bundle and a server bundle
-3. Copy the following files and folder to the server:
+2. Copy the following files and folder to the server:
   - dist
   - static
   - package.json
-4. run `npm install` or `yarn` on the server
+3. run `npm install` or `yarn` on the server
-5. launch `node dist/server.bundle.js` to start the server
+4. launch `node dist/server.bundle.js` to start the server